 If you're in a hurry, you can also dry celery leaves in a food dehydrator, or in an oven set to the lowest temp, with the door propped open slightly.
 If you choose this last method, don't venture far from the oven.
 The celery leaves will dry quickly, and you definitely don't want them to cook, or worse, burn.

 Allow your celery leaves to cool if you choose a heat method of drying.
 Then, grind the celery leaves and mix one part celery leaves to two parts salt to create your celery salt.

 Store your finished celery salt in an air-tight container.

 Uses for Celery Salt

 Once you make your own celery salt and discover how much better it tastes than the store-bought stuff, you may just find yourself looking for more recipes to use it in.
 If that's the case, try it in cold salads, like coleslaw, egg salad and potato salad.
-Use it as a meat rub, or put it to work as a soup seasoning.
+Use it as a meat rub, for hot dogs, or put it to work as a soup seasoning.
 It's especially good in tomato soup.
 And you'll also find that it works well as a seasoning for side dishes, like rice and veggies.

 Just remember that you may need to dial down the salt called for in your recipe to account for the extra salt that your celery salt will contribute to the dish.

 If you prefer to leave the salt out when you cook, consider adding a shaker of celery salt to your table.
 With a ratio of one part celery to two parts salt, this means you'll be getting one-third less salt with every shake.